davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 ## Block size woes

 We’ll soon see that these initial settings were far from optimal.
-I ran 3 MapReduce applications on a 300MB text file I created by concatenating various books from [Project Gutenberg](https://www.gutenberg.org/).
+I ran 3 MapReduce wordcount applications on a 300MB text file I created by concatenating various books from [Project Gutenberg](https://www.gutenberg.org/).

 The application maxed out the memory right away and crashed.
 It also only ran on one node.
 After doing some debugging I saw that it was because my tasks were taking in too much data for the memory to process, and this was a product of my HDFS block sizes being too large.